|

 Notes to the subsequent list of lexical correspondences:

-1. One reason that Sumerian has been difficult to relate to
+1. One reason that Sumerian has

-transcription is still quite faulty.
+any known language is that transcription is still quite faulty.

 Otherwise the correspondences here would be even greater.

-2. These difficulties are apparent in variant Sumerian
+2. These difficulties are apparent

 logograms which the Oriental scholars have given the same